OSU-MC/MyClassroom/README.md

 The application is configured to use Courier notification infastructure to message users.
 In order to use the application's mailer, create an account at https://www.courier.com/.
 Follow Courier's setup instructions and prompts.

 The process should yield a bearer token in the HTTPS request Courier generates.
 Copy this token, and paste it in the application environment as `COURIER_AUTH_TOKEN`.
+Also set `EABLE_EMAIL='true'`.
 That's it!
 You should be able to interact with the configured emailer through Courier.

 It's worth noting that the application is only configured for email use through Courier, but Courier supports a variety of modern notification methods.

+## Roadmap

+- Learning Management System (LMS) Integration
+- Expanded Question Type Support
+- WebSocket Open Polling Connection for Live Updates and Feedback
+- Upgrade Test Suite to Heavier Duty Framework
+- Smart Classmate Pairing Suggestions

+## Getting Involved

+Feel free to open an issue for feature requests or bugs.
+We openly accept pull requests for bug fixes.

+## Licensing

+GNU General Public License v3.0